kennygrant/bestiary/structs.md

 > This is a method on A

+Inheritance was deliberately left out of Go, so don't try to recreate it with composition.
+If you find yourself frustrated that structs are not able to adjust the fields of their embedder, you're not really composing functionality.
+Always try to use the simplest solution first, and only use composition if you definitely need to share behaviour between two different structs.

+## Don't use this or self

+While it is common in other languages, it is frowned upon in Go to use [self or this](https://github.com/golang/go/wiki/CodeReviewComments#Receiver_Names) in receiver names, instead use the first letter of the receiver.
+Go has no language support for these words, it does not use them as keywords as other languages do and it is therefore confusing to use them in a Go context.

 ## Type assertions

 Use a type assertion to check the type wrapped in an interface is of the expected type, or to retrieve the value.
 If type assertions are used without the , ok form, a panic ensues if the type is not as expected, so it's always better to use the comma ok form and check the boolean returned.